 Theories exist that the Great Flood story, ubiquitous in the ancient Middle East, was derived from age-old memories of from either the flooding of the Persian Gulf 8000 years ago or the sudden and catastrophic birth of the Black Sea.
 Before changes in sea level at the end of the last Ice Age flooded it with salt water, this area had housed a freshwater lake with an associated human population that was displaced by the sea's influx.

-Notably, this was not the source of the myth.
-In reality, the actual source of flood myths is the fact that early human settlements were usually located near rivers, lakes, and other large bodies of water.
-The myth does not describe actual historical events, but rather is a common trope because virtually every civilization experienced flooding due to being located in floodplains.
-Later-day attempts tying floods to real historical events are fruitless, because they aren't related; it is an example of people trying to tie history to mythology, and most such myths (such as the great flood and Atlantis) were attested only millenia after their purported origins.
+Others argue that the myths do not describe one or two particular historical events, but are the result of virtually every early human settlement being located close to water and/or on flood plains.
+Latter-day attempts tying floods to real historical events are fruitless, because they aren't related; it is an example of people trying to tie history to mythology, and most such myths (such as the great flood and Atlantis) were recorded only millennia after their purported origins.

-t is also important to note that while catastrophic flood myths are commonplace in almost all cultures, these floods always resemble supped-up versions of typical floods that people in such places could experience: Flood plain dwellers get floods caused by abnormal rains, islanders get freak tides or tsunamis, etc.
+It is also important to note that while catastrophic flood myths are common in almost all cultures, these floods always resemble extreme, once-in-a-century/millennium versions of typical floods for that area: flood plain dwellers get floods caused by abnormal rains, islanders get freak tides or tsunamis, etc.

-It is also notable that in the case of Egypt, the flood was not a disaster, but it's absence was.
-The annual Nile flood deposited fertile mud on the fields of Egypt, and if it didn't come there would be a famine.
-(In fact, the prosperity of Egypt in any year was directly related to the height of the last flood, so a special measuring stone was set up so the height of the flood could be accurate read and recorded for planning how to get through the year.)
+It is also notable that in the case of Egypt, the disaster was not a flood but its absence.
+The annual Nile flood deposits fertile mud on the fields of Egypt, and if it didn't come there would be a famine.
+(In fact, the prosperity of Egypt in any year was directly related to the height of the last flood, so a special measuring stone was set up so the height of the flood could be accurately read and recorded for planning how to get through the year.)